Tufin/oasdiff/MATCHING-ENDPOINTS.md

 ## How oasdiff compares endpoints
-oasdiff compares matching endpoints to each other.
+Oasdiff compares matching endpoints to each other.
 By default, the matching algorithm **ignores** path parameter names.
 For example, the following endpoints will be compared to each other because they differ only by a path parameter name:
 - GET /pet/{id}